Neloreck/dreamstate-book/src/api/scope/use_scope.md

+# useScope

 ### Type

 Function.

 ### About

-Utility for consumption of current dreamstate scope. <br/>
+The `useScope` hook provides access to the current Dreamstate scope.
-Returns [scope context](https://github.com/Neloreck/dreamstate/wiki/ScopeContext) object or null, if no scope provided. <br/>
+It returns a [`ScopeContext`](./scope_context.md) object or `null` if no scope is available.

+Scope enables interaction with context managers, signals, and queries without triggering unnecessary re-renders.

 ### Call Signature

 ```typescript
 function useScope(): ScopeContext;
 ```

 ### Returns

-- 'ScopeContext' - current dreamstate scope, if it is provided.
-Scope never updates and is constant reference.
+ScopeContext – The current Dreamstate scope, if available.
+The returned scope is a constant reference and does not update.
-- Scope can be regenerated with HMR code updates.
+It can be regenerated with Hot Module Replacement updates.

 ### Usage

-Scope context can be used to get current manager value without effect updating every time:
+Using `useScope` allows retrieving manager values without triggering effects on every update:

 ```typescript
 export function SomeComponent(): ReactElement {
   const scope: ScopeContext = useScope();